NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Chase Younger, EDGE, Ohio State

-With defensive-minded Ron Rivera employed as coach, assuming the Redskins additionally don’t get a can’t-refuse provide to commerce again, they need to leap on the probability to get this cornerstone expertise for the workforce’s defensive rebuild.
+With defensive-minded Ron Rivera employed as coach, assuming the Redskins additionally don’t get a can’t-refuse supply to commerce again, they need to bounce on the probability to get this cornerstone expertise for the crew’s defensive rebuild.
 Younger (6-5, 264 kilos) is a game-changing disruptor who had 16.5 sacks in solely 12 video games as a junior.
-He can produce at an all-around degree even greater than that of Nick Bosa, who went No. 2 from the Buckeyes to the 49ers and promptly dominated as SN’s Rookie of the 12 months.
+He can produce at an all-around stage even larger than that of Nick Bosa, who went No. 2 from the Buckeyes to the 49ers and promptly dominated as SN’s Rookie of the 12 months.

 3. Detroit Lions (3-12-1)